What Happens If a Business Gets Sued for Breach of Contract That Happened Because of Coronavirus?

 When an uncontemplated event or circumstance occurs after the signing of a contract that without default of either party makes the performance of the contract impossible or would make performance a radically different thing than what was promised or intended by the parties or that strikes at the root of the agreement, both parties may be discharged from further performance and moneys paid may be restored to the party who paid them.
 See: Focal Properties Ltd. v.
 George Wimpey Canada Ltd. (1975), 1975 CanLII 49 (ON CA), 14 O.R.
 (2d) 295 (C.A.) aff'g.
 (1974), 1974 CanLII 530 (ON SC), 6 O.R.
 (2d) 3 (H.C.J.), aff'd on other grounds 1977 CanLII 22 (SCC), 1 S.C.R.
 2; Capital Quality Homes Ltd. v.
 Colwyn Construction Ltd. (1976), 1975 CanLII 726 (ON CA), 9 O.R.
 (2d) 617 (C.A.); Dinicola v.
 Huang & Danczkzy Properties (1996), 1996 CanLII 8000 (ON SC), 29 O.R.
 (3d) 161 (Gen. Div.); Bothwell v.
 Murray, O.J.
 No. 3091 (S.C.J.); Davis Contractors Ltd. v.
 Fareham Urban District Council, A.C.
 696 (H.L.); Frustrated Contracts Act, R.S.O.
 1990, c.
 F.34.

-Of special note, per Dhillon at paragraph 99, as cited within Ursus Transport Inc., the "uncontemplated event or circumstance" must occur after the contract was signed or otherwise executed and agreed to.
+Of special note, per the Dhillon case, as cited above within Ursus Transport Inc., at paragraph 99, the "uncontemplated event or circumstance" must occur after the contract was signed or otherwise executed and agreed to.
 Such appears obvious whereas a frustration must arise from an unexpected event outside the control of the parties.
 Accordingly, it could be argued that contracts signed during an event, such as Covid19, whereas the spread and fear of the coronavirus was widely reported within the media and notoriously known, by January 2020, were signed while knowing that a pandemic was possible.
 However, it could also be counterargued that a severity so significant as to result in government mandated shutdowns was unforeseeable.
 This counterargument could bear strength as Covid19 is clearly unprecedented and by counterarguing that simple knowledge of the spread of a virus was merely knowledge of concerns such as SARS and H1N1 rather than anything on the scale of Covid19.

 For business-to-consumer relations, in addition to force majeure and provisions within the Frustrated Contracts Act, the Consumer Protection Act, 2002, S.O.
 2002, Chapter 30, Schedule A, also plays into Covid19 concerns.
 In particular, section 26 of the Consumer Protection Act, 2002 says: